Hawxy/Auth0Net.DependencyInjection/README.md

 #### Dynamic Organization via Request Metadata

-If you already include org metadata as part of your network request or via the request options, you can choose to resolve the organization at runtime via the `OrganizationResolver`:
+If you already include org metadata as part of your network request or via the request options and would like to easily migrate to Org-scoped tokens, you can choose to resolve the organization at runtime via the `OrganizationResolver`:

 ```csharp
 builder.Services